Homecoming (Gateway album)

-Homecoming is an album by Gateway, a trio composed of John Abercrombie, Dave Holland and Jack DeJohnette.
-It was recorded in 1994 and released on the ECM label in 1995 and is the trio's first album since Gateway 2 in 1978.
+Homecoming is the third album by jazz trio Gateway, consisting of guitarist John Abercrombie, bassist Dave Holland and drummer Jack DeJohnette, recorded in December 1994 and released on ECM—the trio's first release since Gateway 2 (1978).

 Reception

 An AllMusic review by Greg Turner stated "The Gateway Trio is a cooperative in the greatest sense of the word...
 Even though this only the third Gateway recording and the group's first in 17 years, each group member collaborates frequently with the others.
 As a result there is always a great sense of interplay between Abercrombie's sometimes-mellow-sometimes-distorted guitar, Holland's huge toned bass, and DeJohnette's dancing drums...
 This is a fine return to recording for a great group".
-A separate AllMusic review by Scott Yanow stated: "the high improvisational level makes this a set deserving of close listens."
+A separate AllMusic review by jazz critic Scott Yanow stated: "the high improvisational level makes this a set deserving of close listens."

 Regarding the album's title track, Tyran Grillo wrote: "The joy in every lick and tumble is in full evidence.
 DeJohnette is aflame, Abercrombie following his trail of embers with laser precision and shaving off an twist of lime for his solo, while Holland... is at his buoyant best."
 Concerning the album as a whole, he commented: "If only we could get a taste of this alchemy in our drink, we might all live beyond our time.
 Invigorating and fine, Homecoming is a joy to explore time and again."